Trump says country 'near the peak' of coronavirus outbreak, death toll should be under 100,000

 The White House, last month, announced it extended its guidelines to "slow the spread" to April 30.

-"We don't want to go back and start doing this all over again," Trump said, while vowing to listen to experts should they recommend a further extension of the White House social distancing guidelines.
+The president vowed Friday to listen to experts should they recommend a further extension of the White House social distancing guidelines.

+"It's been my honor to be the president for the American people… I have a big decision coming up and I only hope to God it’s the right decision," Trump said.

+He also said he planned to announce what he dubbed an "opening our country task force" made up of doctors and business leaders next week.

 As of Friday afternoon, the U.S. reported more than 475,000 positive cases of COVID-19 and nearly 18,000 deaths.